Buying or selling a house with a septic tank - what you need to know

-If you are planning to buy or sell a property with a septic tank then you should be aware of the relevant regulations.
-It is an offence to discharge sewage to ground or surface waters without an environmental permit.
-However, most discharges of domestic sewage will be exempt provided certain requirements are met.
+If you are planning to buy or sell a property with a septic tank then you need to be aware of the relevant regulations.
+It is important that all parties understand the applicable law if transactions are to proceed smoothly and quickly.

-The current law is to be found in the Environmental Permitting (England and Wales) Regulations 2016 (“the Regulations”) which came into force on 1 January 2017 and consolidate earlier regulations.
-The Regulations specifically refer to the General Binding Rules for small sewage discharges (“the General Binding Rules”).
+Some of the commentary on this topic refers to new rules or regulations having been introduced in 2020 but this is slightly misleading as we explain more fully below.
+The current law is found in the Environmental Permitting (England and Wales) Regulations 2016 (“the Regulations”) which consolidate earlier regulations.
+The Regulations refer to 21 rules which are known as the General Binding Rules (“the GBR”).

 The General Binding Rules

-The operator is the person who has control over the operation of the septic tank or sewage plant (“the system”).
-This could be the owner of the system, someone who uses it (e.g. a neighbouring landowner) or another person who has agreed to be responsible for the maintenance of the system in a written agreement (e.g. a tenant).
+The GBR place obligations on the ‘operator’ meaning the person who has control over the operation of the septic tank.
+Note that this could be the owner of the septic tank, someone who uses it (e.g. a neighbouring landowner) or another person who has agreed to be responsible for the maintenance of the system in a written agreement (e.g. a tenant).

-- You can discharge up to 2 cubic metres per day to the ground (e.g. back garden) using either a septic tank or small sewage treatment plant.
-The Environment Agency has published a calculator for householders to work out the daily discharge.
+- You can discharge up to 2 cubic metres per day to the ground (e.g. a soakaway in the garden) using either a septic tank or small sewage treatment plant.
+The Environment Agency has published a helpful calculator for householders to work out the daily discharge.

 - The system must comply with the relevant British Standard that was in force at the time of the installation and must be operated in accordance with the manufacturer’s specification.
 Maintenance must be undertaken by someone who is competent and waste sludge must be safely disposed of by an authorised person.